jeffpar/marc/README.md

 or even a `System Error 404`.
 In the case of a 404 error, try the command again, because the LOC web server can be a bit finnicky, perhaps because the program is issuing requests too fast.
-Note that each ISBN request simulates what you would typically do from a web browser; i.e.:
+Note that each ISBN request simulates what you would typically do in a web browser; i.e.:

  1. Go to [https://catalog.loc.gov/vwebv/searchAdvanced](https://catalog.loc.gov/vwebv/searchAdvanced)
  2. Enter an ISBN
  3. Select "LCCN-ISBN-ISSN (KNUM)"
  4. Click Search
  5. If a record is found, click "Save Record"
- 6. Click "Save" to download an .mrc file
+ 6. Click "Save" to download the record as an .mrc file